World Languages Education

-- An additional 600 hours during 16 weeks of student teaching
+- An additional 600 hours of classroom exposure during 16 weeks of student teaching

-For students pursuing a Minnesota teaching in K-12 World Languages and Cultures, Minnesota Teacher Licensure Examinations are also required.
+For students pursuing a Minnesota teaching license in K-12 World Languages education, Minnesota Teacher Licensure Examinations are also required.
 Students must complete the following exams:

 - Pedagogy: Elementary or Secondary